 I found out that essential oils on your dryer balls can cause oil spots on your clothing.
-But and even bigger risk is that they are a fire risk.
+But an even bigger risk is that essential oils can catch on fire.

 All essential oils have something called a Flash Point temperature.
 Many of the oils that are used to make our homes and clothing smell good, fall into the flashpoint range of 102 and 130 degrees Fahrenheit.
 Most dryers run around 125 degrees Fahrenheit.

 What that means is that most of the essential oils could possibly catch fire in your dryer so I don’t recommend it.

 Yes, man-made dryer balls can cause pilling on some fabrics, and depending on which kind of dryer balls you are using.
 Plastic or silicone dryer balls seem to cause more damage to more delicate fabrics.